erik-grennberg-jansson/matern_sfem/README.md

 This is an example which does not use multipool.
 For an example on how to use multipool, please see the file **`pool_example.py`**.

 Begin with the necessary imports.
-Note that while the mesh in this example is created at instantiation, in principle, meshes can also be user-supplied and as such does not need to be created at runtime.
+Note that while the mesh in this example is created at instantiation, but in principle, meshes can also be user-supplied and as such does not need to be created at runtime, even though this will require some minor changes to the code.

 ```python
 import numpy as np